- Your Business

 Premium bonds offer a modest 'interest equivalent', but there is a chance of winning a tax-free million!
 The Premium bonds investment limit from 1 June 2015 is £50,000.

 If you have a lump sum to invest long term, you might consider an investment bond.
-This is often described as a tax-free product but the income and gains accumulating within the fund are subject to tax in fund (equivalent to basic rate tax).
-The 'tax-free' element is derived from the ability to draw an annual sum equal to 5% of the original investment for the life of the bond.
+An annual sum equal to 5% of the original investment can be taken for 20 years without triggering an immediate tax liability.
+However income and gains accumulating within the fund are subject to tax (equivalent to basic rate tax).
 On maturity, usually after 20 years, any surplus is taxable, but with a credit for basic rate tax.
-Higher rate tax might be payable, but a special relief (known as 'top slicing' relief) may be available to reduce or eliminate the burden.
+Higher rate tax might be payable, but a special relief (known as ‘top slicing’ relief) may be available to reduce or eliminate the burden.

 Investment in stocks and shares has historically provided the best chance of long term growth.
 Investment in open ended investment companies (OEICs), investment trusts and exchange traded funds are designed to spread the risk compared to holding a small number of shares directly.
 Capital gains and dividends are charged to tax.